 Mr. Salim M. Sindhu was born in Pakistan and obtained his bachelor of Civil Engineering.
 Before he immigrated to Canada in 1974, he was a Civil Engineer by profession.

-After about 3 months of his arrival in Canada, he realized that his qualifications were not accepted by the employers.
+After about 3 months of his arrival in Canada, he realized that his qualifications were not accepted by employers.
 However, he was never discouraged.
 He continued to receive education to bring his qualification to Canadian standard and acceptance.
-He attended full-time and part-time courses at SAIT. and University of Calgary from 1975 until 1988 and finally obtained a postgraduate Diploma in Energy Management from SAIT.
+He attended full-time and part-time courses at SAIT and the University of Calgary from 1975 until 1988 and finally obtained a postgraduate Diploma in Energy Management from SAIT.
 After receiving his first certificate in Engineering from SAIT. in 1976, he worked for federal and provincial governments and private sector as an Engineer until 1987.
-From 1978 until 1987, Salim volunteered and involved with many organizations such as Calgary Immigrant Aid Society, Calgary Catholic Immigration Society, and Calgary Immigrant Women’s Association to help in the Host Program, provided one-on-one assistance as well as administrative work with the goal of helping new immigrants to settle in Canada.
+From 1978 until 1987, Salim volunteered and involved with many organizations such as Calgary Immigrant Aid Society, Calgary Catholic Immigration Society (CCIS), and Calgary Immigrant Women’s Association (CIWA) to help in the Host Program, provided one-on-one assistance as well as administrative work with the goal of helping new immigrants to settle in Canada.

 Besides offering regular programs and services to newcomers, immigrants and economically disadvantaged Calgarians, Salim took the courage to explore other possibilities.
 He pioneered many programs and services such as “Drop-in ESL Program” in 1988 and its curriculum is still used province wise.
 Another innovative service was the “Unemployment Insurance Intake Program” for immigrants.
 In 1992, Salim also introduced computers as a tool for the ESL students to learn English language and find jobs.
 In 1995, Salim launched the computer and accounting programs among the non-profits so that learners could place their feet in these fields.
 In 1997, Salim initiated a “Computers for Kids” Program with the main objective to keep kids off the streets and make good use of the time to learn and explore something new through computers.
-In the same year, Salim started a brand new program, which no other non-profit organization had provided before and that was the “Taiwanese Program”, which included 1) providing resources and information regarding Canada to prospective Taiwanese immigrants; 2) recruiting and sending Canadian ESL teachers to Taiwan for teaching; and 3) sending trainers to Taiwan to train their ESL teachers.
+In the same year, Salim started a brand new program, which no other not-for-profit organization had provided before and that was the “Taiwanese Program”, which included: 1) providing resources and information regarding Canada to prospective Taiwanese immigrants; 2) recruiting and sending Canadian ESL teachers to Taiwan for teaching; and 3) sending trainers to Taiwan to train their ESL teachers.
 In 1999, Salim pioneered the “Clerical Training Program”, which is still a very overwhelming program.
 In 2004, an “Enhanced Language Training for Immigrant Professionals” was introduced and due to the expertise we had in language training in previous years, it was a very successful program for two years!
-In 2005, Salim realized there was a service gap for new immigrants and refugees who were pre-literate in the English language or had extremely limited literacy skills; therefore, he introduced the “Basic English and Literacy Program”.
+In 2005, Salim realized there was a service gap for immigrants and refugees who were pre-literate in the English language or had extremely limited literacy skills; he introduced the “Basic English and Literacy Program”.

 - Passages to Canada: he provided regular visits to schools and institutions and through his own experiences, he gave speeches to young people regarding motivation to success, etc.

-- United Way of Calgary and Area: he was on the Committee and also volunteered as the “Ambassador of the Way”, going to the corporate sector explaining United Way’s funding policy and how their donations would benefit the entire community.
+- United Way of Calgary and Area: Salim was on the Committee and also volunteered as the “Ambassador of the Way”, going to the corporate sector explaining United Way’s funding policy and how their donations would benefit the entire community.

 - Dominion Institute of Canada: he was the public speaker for this organization and gave numerous speeches.